mdhiggins/sickbeard_mp4_automator/README.md

     - `move_to` = you may specify one final directory to move the completed file.
 (Use this option for the 'Automatically Add to iTunes' folder, or another option below for those using OSX)
     - `output_extension` = mp4/m4v (must be one of these 2)
     - `output_format` = mp4/mov (must be one of these 2, mov provides better compatability with iTunes/Apple, mp4 works better with other mobile devices)
-    - `add_to_itunes` = True/False - silently adds file to iTunes after processing (conversion, moving, copying, deleting) without copying file again or immediately launching it in iTunes, only available for those on OSX
     - `delete_original` = True/False
     - `relocate_moov` = True/False - relocates the MOOV atom to the beginning of the file for better streaming
     - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
 If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.